-35 MOTION CARRIED
+MOTION CARRIED

-37 Councilors Mahon, Harrington, and Woods voted in opposition
+Councilors Mahon, Harrington, and Woods voted in opposition

-- 38

-- 39 Councilor Koenig volunteered to serve on the committee.
+Councilor Koenig volunteered to serve on the committee.

-- 40 New Business
+New Business

-- 41

-42 1.
-Noise Ordinance Proposal
+1. Noise Ordinance Proposal

-- 43 Submitted by Steven Tomasso
+Submitted by Steven Tomasso

-- 44 To request a noise ordinance (specifically to roosters) to be incorporated in our Town ordinances 45 and/or regulations.
+To request a noise ordinance (specifically to roosters) to be incorporated in our Town ordinances and/or regulations.

-- 46

-47 Mr. Steven Tomasso spoke of being before the Council a few weeks prior in reference to very noisy means of enforcement, e.g., ordinance.
-He also approached the Town Manager and was informed there 1 is no means of enforcement.
+Mr. Steven Tomasso spoke of being before the Council a few weeks prior in reference to very noisy roosters.
+He spoke of the level of frustration that resulted from weeks of trying to deal with a neighbor to eliminate the noise, to no avail.
+He approached the Police Department and was informed there was no means of enforcement, e.g., ordinance.
+He also approached the Town Manager and was informed there is no means of enforcement.
 As a result, he is seeking assistance from the Town Council.
-He stated he 2
+He stated he has asked for nothing more than control of the noise, specifically with regard to roosters.